RujulChaudhari/ActiveDirectoryLab/README.md

     <li>Once the installation of the Server is done, you will be prompted to enter a password for the main Admin account.
 Make this something memorable.</li>
     <img src ="https://i.imgur.com/KariqGs.png" </img>
     <li>Once you've logged into the account, you will see that Server Manager boots up automatically.
 In Server Manager you want to click on the "Local Server" tab.
-    There you want to change the Computer Name and Domain.
+    There you want to change the Computer Name.
 I changed the Computer name to DC1 (Domain Controller).
-And the Domain to cybersecurity.com, you can name yours whatever you like.
     You might be prompted to restart the computer, this can be done at a later time, so click "Restart Later" for now. </li>
     <img src="https://i.imgur.com/WLtE5rG.png" </img>
     <li>So now we want ot set our ip to static.
 To do this you want to go to Control panel > Network and Internet > Network Connections.
 Here you will see the Ethernet Connection, you want to right click on it and hit "Properties".
 Under the Properties section, you want to double click on IPV4.
 By default it will be set to "Obtain an IP address automatically.
 You want to change this to Static.
 The Subnet mask and Default Gateway will remain the same.
 And for the DNS you want to set this to 8.8.8.8. </li>